-Just be sure your spouse didn't commit visa fraud by using the nonimmigrant visa specifically to enter the U.S. and apply for a green card – see “Risks of Entering the U.S. as a Tourist, Then Applying for Marriage- Based Green Card” for details.)
+Just be sure your spouse didn't commit visa fraud by using the nonimmigrant visa specifically to enter the U.S. and apply for a green card, see Risks of Entering the U.S. as a Tourist, Then Applying for Marriage- Based Green Card for details.)

-If, however, your spouse entered the U.S. without inspection or by using a fake visa, or you are a permanent resident rather than a citizen and your spouse is in the U.S., your situation is more complicated than this article can address.
-You may have difficulty obtaining a green card for your spouse, though it is not necessarily impossible.
+If, however, your spouse entered the U.S. without inspection or by using a fake visa, or if you are a permanent resident rather than a citizen and your spouse is in the U.S., your situation is more complicated than this article can address.
+You could have difficulty obtaining a green card for your spouse, though it is not necessarily impossible.
 See an immigration attorney for details or if you have any questions about whether you qualify to adjust status.

 No matter where you marry, you will need to obtain a certificate that convinces the U.S. immigration authorities that it was legally recognized in the state or country where it took place.
 Below are some tips on doing that.

+If you have married, or plan to get married in South Korea, you will first need to look into that country's requirements for legal marriage.
 According to information provided by the U.S. consulate there, the only "legal" Korean marriages are civil, rather than religious ceremonies.
 (You can also hold a religious ceremony, if you wish, but it won't count for U.S. immigration purposes.)

 At a minimum, the U.S. citizen will need to prepare the following:

 After completing everything on this list, make an appointment to take it to the U.S. consulate.
 They will review it all, and provide a notary for you to sign the Affidavit in front of.